hdShang/arxiv-daily/docs/cs-CV/2025-05-18/papers/250512307v2-logicocr-do-your-large-multimodal-models-excel-at-logical-reasoning-.md

 ---
 layout: default
-title: LogicOCR: Do Your Large Multimodal Models Excel at Logical Reasoning on Text-Rich Images?
+title: "LogicOCR: Do Your Large Multimodal Models Excel at Logical Reasoning on Text-Rich Images?"
 ---

 # LogicOCR: Do Your Large Multimodal Models Excel at Logical Reasoning on Text-Rich Images?